-Each of our executive Directors has renewed the service agreement with the Company on 10 February 2020 for an initial term of three years.
+Each of the executive Directors has renewed the service agreement with the Company on 10 February 2020 for a term of three years.
 Either party may terminate the service agreement by giving to the other not less than three months' prior notice in writing at any time.